teachteamgithub/Dynamics-365-Industry-Accelerators/README.md

 Industry Solution Accelerators enable you to build solutions on the Microsoft Power Platform that connect to your existing 3rd party applications, embed new applications on Dynamics 365 and extend existing first party application, such as Sales, Service and Marketing.
-Resources have been allocated across Microsoft Product Groups, Field, Sales, Marketing, OCP and Industry Vertical Teams to identify Partners, SI’s, ISVs and Customers to partner with Microsoft to shape and deliver solutions on top of our accelerators.
+Resources have been allocated across Microsoft Product Groups, Field, Sales, Marketing, OCP and Industry Vertical Teams to identify Partners, SIâ€™s, ISVs and Customers to partner with Microsoft to shape and deliver solutions on top of our accelerators.

 Interested in contributing to an Industry Accelerator please sign up : https://aka.ms/cdmengage